 None of this was declared as a conflict of interest during Gary’s investigation and when we supplied proof it was dismissed …

 The issue in Australia, is that the processed breakfast cereal company, Sanitarium Health and Wellbeing Company (which is wholly-owned by the Adventist church and as such pays no tax) sponsors and partners with these Associations - the Dietitians Association of Australia, the Heart Foundation and Diabetes Australia.

-Documents that specifically name my husband as targeted for active defense which raised my suspicions about the breakfast cereal industry utilising tobacco industry tactics to deflect and stifle debate.
+Documents that specifically name my husband as targeted for active defense raised my suspicions about the breakfast cereal industry utilising tobacco industry tactics to deflect and stifle scientific debate.